n-clarke/wandisco-assessment/README.md

 - [x] MultithreadingChallenge.java so that the program terminates normally when run via: java -ea MultithreadingChallenge.

+Note* when asserts pass and are value the console will return 'Process finished with exit code 0.' if you have any other exit code or error the asserts should also fail.

 Two verison of Part II have been done one which is componentised package and the other which contains a single MultithreadingChallenge file.

 Componentised Solution